 How did you hear about MCR Pathways and why did you choose to volunteer?

 “I saw a tweet from MCR Pathways and it was just talking about what they did.
-At the time, I had my daughter, who was about 12 or 13.
-Her dad had been ill and been in hospital for a wee while and she hadn’t coped with it very well, even though we’ve got a big loving family.
-That got me thinking, “well that’s quite hard for her and we’ve got lots and lots of people in our family looking out for each other.”
+At the time, my husband had been ill in the hospital for while.
+This was a really challenging time for the family, even though we’ve got a big, loving and supportive family.
+That got me thinking, “well that’s quite hard for us and we’ve got lots and lots of people in our family looking out for each other.
+What about people who don’t have that?”

 What appealed to me [about mentoring] was that this was a chance just to spend some time with somebody else who might be feeling a wee bit like that and maybe didn’t have as many people around.
 I felt really strongly that everybody should have somebody around for them, depending on what was going on whether it be stuff at school or stuff with family.”